 6 Symptoms Mistakenly Blamed on Aging

-If you're tired, achy or cranky, it may not be age.
-Don't ignore health issues that need treatment.
+Tired, achy or cranky?
+It may not be age.
+Don't ignore signs that need treatment.

 How many times have you ignored achy joints or feelings of fatigue, assuming it's all part of getting older?
 If you're like most people in midlife, probably too often.
 But sometimes symptoms we pass off as age-related may actually be signs of something more, something that could be addressed with treatment.